-For a long time the Military planners have used the term Critical Event to describe something that is of vital importance when setting an operation in progress.
-The term remains popular today and has, over time, changed to mean anything that is an alert or change from normality.
+For a long time, the Military planners have used the term Critical Event to describe something that is of vital importance it requires Incident Management Software (IMS) to process and clear, commonly and incorrectly referred to as PSIM.
+The term IMS or C4i remains popular today and has, over time, changed to mean anything that is an alert or change from normality.
 Initsys uses the term to define a change of state in a similar way, it could be a series of events that combine to make something critical or a group of pointers that indicate all is not well.
 In most cases a critical event is as simple as a fire alarm activation or an indicator that an intruder has accessed an area that he or she should not be in, but, it could be as complicated as detecting the mass movement of people in city centre, running from some, as yet, unknown situation.
 It could also be a series of unrelated warnings that individually would be ignored, for example, a heating system reporting a rise in temperature, a fire alarm reporting a fault and an intruder alarm indicating a tamper.... a real World event that would have been catastrophic had it not been for Merlin.

-Starting life as simple automation software for commercial control rooms, Merlin has now evolved, it processes alarm events easily but can also be extended to all forms of a state change from normal.
-Likewise it can be used to filter sensors that perform badly from masking a real activity.
+Starting life as simple automation software for commercial control rooms, Merlin has now evolved, it handles events quickly but can also be extended to all forms of a state change.
+Likewise, it can be used to filter sensors that perform poorly from masking a real activity.

 - Locate events in real time in geographic locations, handling multiple calls for the same event as one.
 Keeping response resource properly engaged and free.